weaviate/weaviate-io/_posts/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate.md

 }
 ```

-*If you are wondering, yes, you can use different model for each class.*
+*If you are wondering, yes, you can use a different model for each class.*

 ### Step 2 – cook for some time – import data
 Start importing data into Weaviate.